UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 region_lang.groupby(["region", "category"])["most_at_home"].agg(["min", "max"])
 ```

-You can also ask for grouped summary statistics on the whole data frame
+You can also ask for grouped summary statistics on the whole data frame.

 ```{code-cell} ipython3
 :tags: ["output_scroll"]